BIRTH OF A NEW EARTH CURRICULUM FOR CONSCIOUS PROCREATION

 BACKGROUND AND CREDENTIALS

-Jeanice Barcelo is a former adjunct college professor with a master’s degree in sociology and a minor in women’s studies.
+Jeanice Barcelo is a former adjunct college professor with a master’s degree in sociology and women’s studies.
 She has taught numerous classes on several college campuses with her expertise being in the area of gender issues, human sexuality, pre- and perinatal psychology, and conscious birth and parenting.